Heath Slater: Impact Wrestling (2020–2023)

 At Hard To Kill, Heath and Rhino competed in a Four-way tag team elimination match for the Impact World Tag Team Championship but failed to win the titles. at No Surrender, Heath competed in a Four-way match to determine the #1 contender to the Impact World Championship which was won by Steve Maclin. at Rebellion, Heath and Rhino lost to Champagne Singh and Shera during the preshow.
 At Against All Odds, Heath competed in the 8-4-1 match to determine the #1 contender to the Impact World Championship which was won by Nick Aldis.
 At Bound for Glory, Heath competed in 20-person Intergender Call Your Shot Gauntlet which was won by Jordynne Grace.

 On October 27, 2023, it was reported that Heath's contract had expired.

 Independent circuit (2020–present)

 After being released by WWE and while working for Impact, Slater debuted at Lariato Pro Wrestling on September 12, 2020, in Dublin, Georgia defeating Jay Bradley.

+In December of 2023 Slater teamed up with Oak Hill Middle School in West Virginia, for a charity wrestling event called "Running with the Devil" to raise donations for deserving children.

 On November 23, 2024, Slater unsuccessfully challenged Evan Golden for the Beside the Ring Championship in Elizabethton, Tennessee.
 After E.Z.
 Money blinded special enforcer Buff Bagwell at ringside, Slater was knocked out by Golden with brass knuckles, allowing Golden to retain the title.